Transl8 Documentation

 Transl8 is designed for multi-user workshared environments:

-• Shared translation memory -- For workshared models on a file server, translation memory is stored next to the central model so all team members share one database.
-SQLite WAL mode ensures safe concurrent reads and writes.
+• Shared translation memory — For workshared models on a file server, translation memory is stored next to the central model so all team members share one cache.
+Because the cache is a plain JSON file it is readable by any Revit version (2022-2027) opening the same model.

-• Cloud model support -- ACC and BIM 360 models use a stable local path derived from the cloud model GUID, so translation memory persists across sessions.
+• Cloud model support — ACC and BIM 360 models use a stable local path derived from the cloud project and model GUIDs, so translation memory persists across sessions even if Revit clears the local collaboration cache.

 Multi-User Workflow